draky-dev/docs/docs/reference/addons/draky-entrypoint-addon.md

 Note also that because you can use variables from your [configuration files](/docs/reference/configuration-files) in the service definitions, you can pass them into the container and use in your files in the `override` directory.
 That way you to some degree you can configure files inside your container with your configuration files on the host.

+## Environmental variables

+You can pass some optional environmental variables to the container that is using `draky-entrypoint`, to alter its behavior.

+`DRAKY_ENTRYPOINT_DO_CREATE_HOST_USER` - if this variable has a value, the `draky-entrypoint` will create a user with the name `host`, with the same id as value of this variable.
+Why would you want to use it?
+For example: if you want to run something inside the container as a host.
+That way you will have access to the files created by this process.
+A common use case would be `php-fpm`.